 From a security perspective, to reduce the attack surface, ensure that any communication between the deployment server and any agents running on the app server VM instances uses the internal network.
 In addition, make sure that the ports being used are not exposed to the public internet.

 In an environment where autoscaling is not used, joining Windows-based app servers to an Active Directory domain is a viable way to centralize configuration.
 Using Active Directory also lets you control management tasks such as OS servicing.

 Choosing a deployment option

-As noted at the beginning of this article, there is no single best way to deploy a .NET app on GCP.
+As noted at the beginning of this article, there is no single best way to deploy a .NET app on Google Cloud.
 The best deployment options for you depend on the app and your requirements.
 To pick the right model, one of the first questions is whether to use .NET Core or .NET Framework and, depending on this, whether to deploy on Linux or Windows.
 After you've identified the target operating system, use the following decision trees to help identify a suitable deployment model.

 For deploying .NET Core apps on Linux:

 For deploying a .NET Core or .NET Framework app on Windows: